 Download an Uninstaller Program

-Even when you think you've completely uninstalled a program on your laptop, it's possible that "helper files" or other fragments of the program remain behind.
+Even when you think you've completely uninstalled a program on your gaming laptop, it's possible that "helper files" or other fragments of the program remain behind.
 An uninstaller program like AppCleaner for Mac or Revo Uninstaller for Windows can help "deep clean" your hard drive.

 Upgrade Your RAM